Quick Start

 }

-The "title" parameter is optional, but it override's Android's default title for the share sheet on devices running Android 10 and higher.
+The "title" parameter is optional, but it overrides the default title for the share sheet on Android 10+ and iOS.
+On iOS, if a title is not provided, the plugin will use the text data as the title.

 using Uralstech.UShare;